 Each semester Frostburg State University hosts a number of international students from all over the world.
 In addition to providing services in dealing with the U.S. Citizenship and Immigrations Service (UCIS), academic counseling and organizing a number of social events and excursions, the Center for International Education also oversees the awarding of a number of scholarships to international students attending Frostburg State University.
 Awards are available both to incoming and returning international students in F or J status.

-For further information, call the Center for International Education at 301.687.4714 or visit the CIE on the Internet at: www.frostburg. edu/admin/cie/cie.htm.
+For further information, call the Center for International Education at 301.687.4714 or visit the CIE online at: www.frostburg.edu/studyabroad.

 Expenses, Financial Aid & Scholarships

 Expenses